This post contains affiliate links. A portion of the proceeds will be donated to UNICEF.

 A couple of months ago I learned about the Baby Swap Passes available (also called Rider Switch, Rider Swap or Child Swap).
 The way it works: someone stays behind with the baby while your group goes on the ride.
 When you get to the front of the line you ask for a Baby Swap Pass, they hand you a pass and then the person who was waiting can ride with 2 other people.
 It has become our go-to to make sure no one misses a fun ride.

-6. What to Pack
+What to Pack for Disneyland with a Baby

 My diaper bag packing list can seem extensive so feel free to take out what you don’t need: feeding accessories (bottles, formula, nursing cover, etc.), snacks (plenty of them), water (we bring in enough water bottles for the whole family), diapers, wipes, pacifiers, hand sanitizer, bibs, a sunhat, sunscreen, extra clothes (if its hot, I recommend bringing an extra outfit plus leggings of pjs for when it gets cool at night), a jacket for everyone (it can get chilly at night), and a blanket (perfect for saving your spots and sitting during the parades).

-7. The Disney Baby Care Centers
+Make Use of Disney Baby Care Centers